Massachusetts Masters Degree in Communications

 Through this diverse curriculum, students who work towards their Masters Degree in Communications Studies could develop several key communication skillsets.
 They might study how to effectively speak, write, create, persuade, lead, problem solve and think critically in various personal and professional interactions.

-What Is a Masters in Communication Studies?
+What Is a Masters in Communications?

 Masters in Communication Studies programs are graduate courses of study that could lead to either a Master of Arts (MA) or Master of Science (MS) degree.
 On average, either path could require the completion of about 36 credit hours.
 Students who work towards their masters degree in communication studies often take courses in theory.
 They could learn how to use various tools and techniques to critically analyze and assess communication practices.
 Graduates may thus be versed in how to apply practical oral, written, and visual communication skills and knowledge to any of these domains.